cybergarage/go-job/doc/design-comparison.md

----
-date: 2025-08-04
-title: Comparison of go-job with Other OSS Go Job Libraries
+# Comparison of go-job with Other OSS Go Job Libraries
----

 Go offers multiple libraries for scheduling and executing background jobs.
 This document compares **`go-job`** (a new extensible job library by CyberGarage) with three popular Go job libraries: **gocron**, **JobRunner**, and **Machinery**.
 We focus on their technical design and architecture, extensibility, distributed execution models, and component-level differences.
 A summary table and use-case guidance are provided to help Go engineers decide which scheduler fits their needs.

 > **Note:** This document was compiled by **OpenAI Research** based on an in-depth technical analysis of multiple Go job libraries.
 It reflects the architectural design, extensibility, and usage characteristics of each library as of mid-2025, drawing from official documentation, source code, and implementation patterns.

-# Summary of Key Differences
+## Summary of Key Differences

 The table below highlights core differences between `go-job` and its counterparts: